Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Negative Buoyancy and Sinking Bodies

-In the diagram below, the 6kg iron weight weight displaces water.
-However the weight of the water displaced is only 2kg.
-So the buoyant force is 2kg acting upwards on the iron weight.
-Since this is less than 6kg, it isn't enough to support the weight in the water.
+In the experiment we did earlier, the iron weight sank below the water as it was lowered.
+The 6 kg iron weight weight we used displaces water.
+However the weight of the water displaced is only 2 kg.
+So the buoyant force is 2 kg acting upwards on the iron weight.
+Since this is less than 6 kg, it isn't enough to support the weight in the water.
 We call this negative buoyancy.
 If the weight was detached from the hook of the weighing scales, it would sink.

 What are Examples of Things That Need Negative Buoyancy?